alexklibisz/codestock-serverless-demo/README.md

 # serverless-voting

 Application built for Codestock 2016 talk.
-Uses AWS Lambda to build an image voting system.
+Uses AWS Lambda to build an album uploading system.

+Visit http://lambda-albums.xyz to use the application.

+Uses Serverless Framework version 0.5.5.